Maiko Snow Resort

 Maiko Ski and Snowboard Terrain

 The Maiko Snow Resort is moderately sized relative to some of the pee wee resorts in the Yuzawa area.
-It has 11 lifts (including one gondola and 4 quad chairs), 26 courses (ie named runs), and 660 metres of vertical (260-920m).
+It has 10 lifts (including one gondola and 4 quad chairs), 26 courses (ie named runs), and 660 metres of vertical.

 The Maiko area on the right hand side of the resort (lookers’ right) has the Maiko Kogen Hotel at the base, and various green runs, some of which are so flat that you’ll need good wax on your skis or snowboard.
-A little further up are some short intermediate runs.
+A little further up are some short intermediate runs and a small steep off-piste zone.
 The Maiko area also has night skiing.

-The Nagamine area on the lookers’ left has the day base and a gondola, and is a smidgeon steeper than the hotel side.
-The Okusoechi area includes the back bowl, a mix of piste terrain, and some powder stashes that seem to be fair game.
-In the Nagamine and Okusoechi areas you can possibly have double the fun, because most of the courses have double barrelled names such as Gan Gan, Gun Gun, Zoku Zoku and GinGin!
+The Nagamine area on the lookers’ left of the Maiko Ski Resort has the day base and a gondola, and is a smidgeon steeper than the hotel side.
+Above this, the Okusoechi area includes the back bowl, a mix of piste terrain, and powder stashes that are fair game, although you’re supposed to register and wear an armband to ride in the trees.

 Where is Maiko Japan?